 Aesthetics are a concept that predates photography.
 A lot of the aesthetic concepts photographs use come from painting, sculpture, architecture, and other art forms.

 You can learn a lot about aesthetics by studying other art forms.
-For instance, color theory concepts that exist in painting can help you edit your photographs, and photographic concepts from classical sculpture can help you find interesting poses for your portraits.
+For instance, color theory concepts that exist in a painting can help you edit your photographs, and photographic concepts from classical sculpture can help you find interesting poses for your portraits.

 How to create Aesthetic Pictures